 - Cherry shrimp can be a little skittish, especially when other aquatic animals involved.
 This means that cherry shrimp do like to hide and take cover quite often.
 A plant that is good for cherry shrimp is one that allows them to hide within or under the vegetation.

 At the end of the day, cherry shrimp are highly compatible with quite a few plants.
-All of the above choices make for the top contenders in terms of the best plants for cherry shrimp.
+All of the above choices make for the top contenders in terms of the best plants for cherry shrimp (Java Moss is our top pick).
 Just remember to give these little shrimp some cover, a place to walk and rest on, and a good scavenging ground for food.